 - Homemade fresh pasta is less expensive than buying-in fresh pasta and with the potential for unique recipes, can be made into a ‘signature’ product that makes you stand out from your competitors.

 - Fresh pasta can be extruded into a wide variety of shapes, many of which, like proper round spaghetti, authentic oval linguine and wonderful rigatoni can only be made using an extruding machine.

 - There is real ‘theatre’ in seeing thepasta machines in action.
 We would urge everyone to consider how your customers might be able to see the pasta being made.
 It is such an incredible process to watch that this alone will have a huge impact.

-- The machines are very simple to operate.
+- The pasta machines are very simple to operate.
 It is genuinely effortless, as the machines will automatically mix, knead and extrude, the whole process, in one easy operation.

-- The machines are very fast.
+- The pasta machines are very fast.
 One batch of pasta, from 10 to 150 servings depending on the machine size, will be complete in 20 minutes.
 Without the speed and simplicity of our machines, it would not be possible to consider in-house pasta making.

 - Authentic pasta can be made using Italian durum semolina or a mix of semolina and ’00’ flour.
 It is even possible to buy Italian egg yolks for an intense yellow colour and rich flavour.

 - use different recipes for different pasta shapes – soft silky fettuccine with ’00’ flour; strong robust rigatoni or fusilli with 100% semolina.

 - Alternatively, you can be true to your environmental ideals and make low food miles organic pasta with locally sourced flour and eggs.